borgbackup/borg/docs/installation.rst

 the system Python or requiring root access.

 Important:
-if you install into a virtual environment, you need to activate the virtual env first (``source borg-env/bin/activate``).
+If you install into a virtual environment, you need to activate the virtual env first (``source borg-env/bin/activate``).
 Alternatively, directly run ``borg-env/bin/borg`` (or symlink that into some directory that is in your PATH so you can just run ``borg``).
+Using a virtual environment is optional, but recommended except for the most simple use cases.

 The llfuse_ python package is also required if you wish to mount an archive as a FUSE filesystem.
 Only FUSE >= 2.8.0 can support llfuse.